 - a.
-Whether the traffic generated is appropriate to the residential character, amenity, safety and efficient functioning of the access and road network taking into account: - i. in the case of effects on residential character and amenity: - A. any adverse effects in terms of noise and vibration from vehicles entering and leaving the site or adjoining road, and their incompatibility with the noise levels acceptable in the respective living environments; - B. any adverse effects in terms of glare from headlights of vehicles entering and leaving the site or adjoining road on residents or occupants of adjoining residential sites; - C. any adverse effects in terms of fumes from vehicles entering or leaving the site, on residents or occupiers of adjoining residential sites; and - D. the ability to mitigate any adverse effects of the additional traffic generation such as through the location and design of vehicle crossings, parking areas and loading areas or through the provision of screening and other factors that will reduce the effect of the additional traffic generation, such as infrequency of the activity, or limited total time over which the traffic movements occur; and
+Whether the traffic generated is appropriate to the residential character, amenity, safety and efficient functioning of the access and road network taking into account: - i. in the case of effects on residential character and amenity: - any adverse effects in terms of noise and vibration from vehicles entering and leaving the site or adjoining road, and their incompatibility with the noise levels acceptable in the respective living environments; - any adverse effects in terms of glare from headlights of vehicles entering and leaving the site or adjoining road on residents or occupants of adjoining residential sites; - any adverse effects in terms of fumes from vehicles entering or leaving the site, on residents or occupiers of adjoining residential sites; and - D. the ability to mitigate any adverse effects of the additional traffic generation such as through the location and design of vehicle crossings, parking areas and loading areas or through the provision of screening and other factors that will reduce the effect of the additional traffic generation, such as infrequency of the activity, or limited total time over which the traffic movements occur; and - ii. in the case of the safe and efficient functioning of the road network: - any cumulative effect of traffic generation from the activity in conjunction with traffic generation from other activities in the vicinity; - B. adverse effects of the proposed traffic generation on activities in the surrounding living environment; - consistency of levels of traffic congestion or reduction in levels of traffic safety with the classification of the adjoining road; - D. the variance in the rate of vehicle movements throughout the week and coincidence of peak times with peak traffic movements on the wider network; and a.
+Whether sufficient fire fighting water supply provision to ensure the health and safety of the community, including neighbouring properties, is provided.

-- ii. in the case of the safe and efficient functioning of the road network: - A. any cumulative effect of traffic generation from the activity in conjunction with traffic generation from other activities in the vicinity; - B. adverse effects of the proposed traffic generation on activities in the surrounding living environment; - C. consistency of levels of traffic congestion or reduction in levels of traffic safety with the classification of the adjoining road; - D. the variance in the rate of vehicle movements throughout the week and coincidence of peak times with peak traffic movements on the wider network; and - E. the location of the proposed access points in terms of road and intersection efficiency and safety, and the adequacy of existing or alternative access points.
+E. the location of the proposed access points in terms of road and intersection efficiency and safety, and the adequacy of existing or alternative access points.